city41/zebesguide/research/saveFileFormat.md

 Just see if the first 6 bytes are `0xffff` or not.
 Beyond that, no idea yet what data is in this header.

 Sometimes the dummy bytes seem to be `0x6060` instead.

+# How energy is reported on the save file screen

+It uses max energy to determine how many energy tanks to render, and current energy to render the actual current energy, with energy tanks empty as needed.
+There are seven energy tanks per row, starting from the bottom.